• Skip to primary navigation

 • Add in the cumin seeds and saute for about 1 minute.

-• Reduce the flame, cover and cook for 10 minutes.
+• Add in the tomatoes, cover and simmer for 10 minutes.

-• Uncover, turn the flame on high, add in all the powdered spices and saute the mixture till you have a well blended paste.
+• Uncover, turn the flame on high, add in all the powdered spices and saute the mixture till all the excess liquid evaporates and you have a well blended paste.

-• Uncover, add in the potatoes along with some water if necessary and cook till tender.
+• Uncover, add in the potatoes along with half a cup of water if necessary and csimmer for 10 minutes.

-• Once the potatoes are cooked, uncover, turn the heat to high and let all the water evaporate.
+• Once the potatoes are completely cooked, uncover, turn the heat high, and let all the excess water evaporate.
+Avoid stirring at this stage to keep the potatoes intact.

 Notes

-Yogurt - I always recommend using full fat plain yogurt.
+Yogurt: I always recommend using full-fat plain yogurt.
 This makes the curry creamier.
-Greek yogurt tends to curdle when cooked and low fat yogurt can be too watery.
-Remember to add in the yogurt a little at a time to let it adjust to the temperature.
+Greek yogurt tends to curdle when cooked, and low-fat yogurt can be too watery.
+Remember to add the yogurt a little at a time to let it adjust to the temperature.
 If all the yogurt is added at once to the hot mixture in the pot, it curdles immediately.

-Fenugreek Leaves - Fenugreek, known as methi in Pakistan and India is always paired with spinach.
-I like to use the frozen kind which I get from my local South Asian store.
-Fresh leaves are always an option but take a long time to wash and prep.
-I also keep dried fenugreek leaves in my pantry for when I don't have the frozen ones in stock.
+Fenugreek Leaves: Fenugreek, known as methi in Pakistan and India, is always paired with spinach.
+I like to use the frozen kind I get from my local South Asian store.
+If this is not an option, use two tablespoons of dried fenugreek leaves instead.

-Spinach - My go to is frozen chopped spinach.
-I don't personally like the taste and texture of baby spinach in my curries and it's more expensive than the frozen option.
-Fresh spinach takes a long time to prep and adds on a good 20 minutes to the cooking time.
+Spinach: My go-to is frozen chopped spinach.
+I don't personally like the taste and texture of baby spinach in my curries, and it's more expensive than the frozen option.
+Fresh spinach takes a long time to prep and adds a good 20 minutes to the cooking time.
 You can go with whatever option you prefer; the conversion will be 1.25 pounds of raw spinach per 12 ounces of frozen spinach.

 Nutrition